Hopper debuts ‘Flex Watch,’ a personalized flight deal finder for flexible travel dates

 Hopper, the intelligent travel app that has made finding affordable flights a lot easier, is today rolling out a new feature called Flex Watch, which will send you recommendations about flight deals in a highly personalized manner.

-Today, most travel booking services only let you adjust your arrival or departure dates by a few days – for example, Kayak lets you search up to three days before or after the travel dates you had in mind, and can recommend savings by allowing you to compare nearby airports’ prices.
+Today, most travel booking services only let you adjust your arrival or departure dates by a few days – for example, Kayak lets you search up to three days before or after the travel dates you had in mind, and can recommend savings by allowing you to compare nearby airport prices.

 Hopper Flex Watch, on the other hand, goes much further.